hgoldstein95/reflective-minimal/README.md

 >   * `Examples/`
 >     - `Hypothesis/` _contains the Reflective Generators for the Hypothesis experiment (Table 1)_
 >     - `Hypothesis.hs` - Hypothesis experiment code
+>     - `DivZero.hs` - Example Reflective Generator for terms where division by zero is avoided (Section 4.3).
 >     - `JSON.hs` - defines a Reflective Generator for JSOn files inc `withHashCode`, renamed to `withChecksum`
 >     - `PackageJSON.hs` - defines a Reflective Generator 'package' for package.json files
 >     - `STLC.hs` - defines a Reflective Generator for the STLC